C242-PS086-MediSight/.github/README.md

 ---

+## **Repository Structure**
+The MediSight organization is divided into three main repositories, each dedicated to a specific domain:

+1. **ML (Machine Learning)**
+   - Contains datasets, model training notebooks, and trained model outputs.

+2. **CC (Cloud Computing)**
+   - Includes API documentation, endpoint definitions, and database configurations.

+3. **MD (Mobile Development)**
+   - Houses the mobile application codebase for the MediSight app.

+---

 ## **Contact Information**
 For questions or collaboration, please contact any team member listed above.

 ---

 **Let’s make wound care easier and more accessible with MediSight!**

 ---